 67. A sample of the underlying exposures shall be subject to external verification prior to issuance of the securities resulting from the securitisation by an appropriate and independent party,

-See statement in Section 4.4 (Regulatory and industry compliance) - STS Statements - §(s) on page 129.
-See also Section 8 (General) §23 on page 214.
+See statement in Section 4.4 (Regulatory and industry compliance) - STS-securitisation - §(x).